Retsepti

-Retsepti (რეცეპტი) is a Georgian post-punk/dark wave band existed in 1987–1992.
+Retsepti (რეცეპტი) was a Georgian post-punk/dark wave band whixh existed in 1987–1992.
 It influenced the local music scene and attracted international attention.

 History

 By the end of 1980 the rock underground was born in the Georgian SSR, with hard rock being more popular in Kutaisi and post-punk in Tbilisi.

 The band Retsepti was founded in 1987 in the capital by its front-man Lado Burduli.

 Retsepti released one album and then disbanded.

 In 2006, the archival record label Supreme Echo released a compilation of their music as "Anthology Of Georgian Underground: Retsepti 1987-1992".

 After the breakup of the band Burduli performed as an actor and TV presenter and was involved in the organization of rock festivals.